zwave-js/node-zwave-js/packages/core/core.api.md

 // Warning: (ae-missing-release-tag) "computeCMAC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function computeCMAC(message: Buffer, key: Buffer): Buffer;
+export function computeCMAC(message: Uint8Array, key: Uint8Array): Uint8Array;

 // Warning: (ae-missing-release-tag) "computeMAC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function computeMAC(authData: Buffer, key: Buffer, iv?: Buffer): Buffer;
+export function computeMAC(authData: Uint8Array, key: Uint8Array, iv?: Uint8Array): Uint8Array;

 // Warning: (ae-missing-release-tag) "computeNoncePRK" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function computeNoncePRK(senderEI: Buffer, receiverEI: Buffer): Buffer;
+export function computeNoncePRK(senderEI: Uint8Array, receiverEI: Uint8Array): Uint8Array;

 // Warning: (ae-missing-release-tag) "computePRK" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function computePRK(ecdhSharedSecret: Buffer, pubKeyA: Buffer, pubKeyB: Buffer): Buffer;
+export function computePRK(ecdhSharedSecret: Uint8Array, pubKeyA: Uint8Array, pubKeyB: Uint8Array): Uint8Array;

 // Warning: (ae-missing-release-tag) "ConfigurationMetadata" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //